grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 #### Define a dashboard provider:

-- Create a file called `provider.yaml` with the following content:
+- In the `provisioning/dashboards/` directory, create a file called `default.yaml` with the following content:

 ```yaml
 apiVersion: 1